-One of the HP2020 goals is to "improve mental health through prevention and by ensuring access to appropriate, quality mental health services."
-Another key goal is to "reduce substance abuse to protect the health, safety, and quality of life for all, especially children."
 Substance use disorders refer to a set of related conditions associated with the consumption of mind- and behavior-altering substances that have negative behavioral and health outcomes.
-Many individuals who develop substance use disorders are also diagnosed with mental disorders, often referred to as a dual diagnosis.
+Many individuals who develop substance use disorders are also diagnosed with mental disorders, often referred to as dual diagnoses.

 St. Lucie County had a higher rate of hospitalizations for mental disorders than Martin County and the state of Florida in 2018.
 According to FL Health CHARTS and the CDC, the state and national benchmark rates for drug poisoning deaths were 22.9 and 20.7 deaths per 100,000 population during the same time frame.
-In 2018 there were 42.4 and 24.9 drug poisoning deaths per 100,000 population in Martin and St. Lucie counties, respectively.
+In 2018, there were 42.4 and 24.9 drug poisoning deaths per 100,000 population in Martin and St. Lucie counties, respectively.
 Martin County had a higher opioid prescribing rate (per 1,000 population) than St. Lucie County and the state of Florida in 2017.
-According to BRFSS, the rate of excessive drinking in Martin County was higher than the rates in St. Lucie County and the state of Florida.
+According to the Behavioral Risk Factor Surveillance System (BRFSS), the rate of excessive drinking in Martin County was higher than the rates in St. Lucie County and the state of Florida.

 Behavioral health is included as a priority area within the 2017-2021 State Health Improvement Plan for Florida.
+Mental health and substance use is a priority area within Martin County's 2021-2026 CHIP and St. Lucie County's 2021-2025 CHIP.